markmenezes11/COMPM091/README.md

 In the `libs.zip` file, you will find snapshots of these repositories - the versions of them that were used in my project, at this time of writing.
 If you have problems with any newer versions of these libraries, it is therefore recommended that you use the versions contained in `libs.zip`.

+*Note: A CUDA-enabled GPU is required, and at least 16GB RAM is recommended to run most of the scripts.
+A small minority of scripts will need more than this, hence why they were run on UCL's HPC cluster.*